 It’s a classic story: generally responsible types making smart decisions all year, only to get a little too carried away when St. Patrick’s Day, or any other sales boosting holiday, rolls around.
 And as much as they’re warned, they impulsively repeat the same mistakes year after year.This March 17, that’s exactly what many restaurants, bars, and other establishments will do—falling into the familiar pattern of short-sighted sales and marketing strategies.
-By focusing only on selling food and drinks for one night, they will miss out on opportunities to build customer relationships that can keep their businesses thriving all year round.
+By focusing only on selling food and drinks for one night, they will miss out on opportunities to build customer relationships and restaurant regulars that can keep their businesses thriving all year round.

 The numbers show exactly why it’s a mistake to place too much emphasis on one-time sales rather than engaging customers and building relations with restaurant regulars.
 Consider this data points:

-- On average, a repeat customer spends 67% more than a first-time customer.
+- On average, a repeat customer spends 67% more than a first-time customer.¹

-- Acquiring a new customer is estimated to cost between 5 and 25 times as much as keeping an existing customer.
+- Acquiring a new customer is estimated to cost between 5 and 25 times as much as keeping an existing customer.²

-- Each time the average business loses a customer, it costs them $243.
+- Each time the average business loses a customer, it costs them an average of $243.³

-If you want this St. Patrick’s Day to keep bringing you repeat business for months and years to come, it’s important to have a specific, comprehensive plan.
-Making that plan involves carefully considering how you want your customers to think of you, as well as the ways you will learn about them.
+If you want restaurant regulars to keep bringing you repeat business for months and years to come, it’s important to have a comprehensive data-driven marketing plan.
+This marketing plan involves carefully considering how you want your customers to think of you, as well as the ways you will learn about them.

-Create a First Impression That Will Keep Them Coming Back
+Create A First Impression That Keeps Restaurant Regulars Coming Back

 When a customer enters your establishment for the first time, the sky is the limit.
 They could wind up joining your loyalty program, downloading your mobile app, and/or becoming a restaurant regular, coming back time after time for many years.

 With that goal in mind, it’s a good idea to ask yourself questions like: